chaturv3di/absynthe/README.md

 in `./examples/03_generateControlFlowDCG.py` and then generate behaviors after adding the DCG to a behavior object as shown in the code snippet above.

+**Note:** When generating a behavior, i.e. when traversing a graph, successors of nodes are chosen based on the probability distributions associated with those nodes.
+Different nodes rely on different distributions and these nodes are randomly assigned in the graphs that are constructed by `generateNewGraph()` methods, resulting in graphs with a mix of nodes.

-## Comping Up...
+## Release Notes

+**Note:** This tool is still in alpha stage, so backward compatibility is not guaranteed between releases.
+However, inasmuch as users stick to graph builders' `generateNewGraph()` methods, they will stay away from compatibility problems.

-### ...in v0.0.2
+### Major changes in v0.0.2

-1. In `absynthe.graph_builder`, `DAGBuilder` and  `DCGBuilder` classes, which build CFGs with skip-level edges and loops respectively.
+1. Added new graph builders, viz. `DAGBuilder` and  `DCGBuilder`, which build CFGs with skip-level edges and loops respectively.
-2. In `absynthe.cfg.node`, `GaussianNode` and `BetaNode` classes, which exploit the Gaussian and beta distributions, respectively, to select successor nodes at the time of traversal.
+2. Added new node, viz. `BinomialNode`, which exploits the binomial distribution in order to select its successors at the time of graph traversal.

-### ...eventually
+3. Added a separate utility class called `Utils` in `absynthe.cfg.utils.py` to create a new `Node` object from any of the concrete implementations of `Node` at random.
+All concrete implementations of `Node` therefore transparently available to graph builders (and everyone else) through this utility.

+### Coming up in future releases

+1. Sophisticated interleaving behaviors
-Sophisticated interleaving behaviors; logger nodes that emit more _life like_ log messages.
+2. Logger nodes that emit more _life like_ log messages
+3. *Anomalous* behaviors